Year 9 transition review meeting

 How is the meeting recorded?

-The young person's school will prepare the paperwork for the meeting.
-The necessary documents can be found below.
+The school will prepare paperwork for the meeting.
+The necessary documents include:

-• Surrey Review Form is used at every EHC plan review meeting, at all ages.
-It charts the young person's progress, the effectiveness of the EHC plan and will help to identify any changes needed to the support given to the young person.
+• Surrey Review Form (DOC).
+Used at every Education, Health and Care (EHC) plan review meeting, at all ages.
+It charts the young person's progress, the effectiveness of the EHCP and will help identify any changes needed to support the young person.

-• The Moving Forward document needs to be used from Year 9 onwards to document the plan for helping prepare the young person for adulthood.
+• Moving Forward (DOC).
+Used from Year 9 onwards, to document the plan for helping prepare the young person for adulthood.

 The young person has SEND but not an EHC plan.
 What transition support can they get?

 A young person identified as having special educational needs has the right to support.
 This includes young people whose needs can be fully met without having an EHC plan.
-Young People with SEN will have an Individual Support Plan (ISP) at school to support their learning and this must be regularly monitored to ensure the support is right for them.
-From the age of 14, the young person should be encouraged to think about their aspirations for the future, and this will become a focus point each time their Individual Support Plan is reviewed.
+Young People with SEND will have an Individual Support Plan (ISP) at school to support their learning.
+It must be regularly monitored to ensure the support is right for them.
+From age 14, the young person should be encouraged to think about their hopes for the future.
+This will become a focus point each time their Individual Support Plan is reviewed.

-Schools can and may use their own documentation when reviewing the Individual Support Plan.
+Schools can use their own documentation when reviewing the Individual Support Plan.
 The information to be included is based on the SEND Support Arrangements.

 There will also be other ways of preparing for the transition to adult life including career events, college open days and work experience.